joe-siyuan-qiao/ViP-DeepLab/semkitti-dvps/README.md

 ## SemKITTI-DVPS

-Please download the annoations from [link](https://drive.google.com/file/d/1cCn1yeu2dmT4CnvkOyItxARFBXpDdu-0/view?usp=sharing) and extract it to here.
+Please download the annotations from [link](https://drive.google.com/file/d/1cCn1yeu2dmT4CnvkOyItxARFBXpDdu-0/view?usp=sharing) and extract it to here.
 It will be a folder named `video_sequence`.
 Then, download the KITTI odometry color images from [link](http://www.cvlibs.net/datasets/kitti/eval_odometry.php)